 Why don’t you just keep your money sitting in the bank?
-What’s the big deal about investments?
+What’s the big deal about fx trading online for the UK?
 Compound interest.
 Y’all — compound interest is awesome.
 Basically you’re giving a company or a government entity some of your money to borrow, they add interest to it, and then continue to add interest on the amount you put in (aka “the principle”) and also the interest that they’ve already paid.

 Ok let me give you an example.

 If you invest $1,000 with a compound interest of 10% return (pretty rare to find these days, but stick with me), then that year you will get $100 in interest.
 The next year, you will still get 10% interest, but this time it will be on $1,100 because that interest from the first year was added and untouched, so that brings your Year 2 total to $1,210.
 After 10 years or not touching it at an interest rate of 10%, you will have $2,593.74 sitting in your account.
 Pretty sweet, huh?

 Now imagine that you continued to add $100 to it each year.
 After 10 years the amount would be $4,346.86 after just putting in $2,000 for the 10 years.
 Isn’t that awesome?
 I think so.